Derived categories and Calabi-Yau algebras: Derived categories

-\begin{definition} An abelian category $\mathcal{A}$ is called a {\it triangulated category} if it is equipped with a translation functor and with a distinguished family of triangles $(u, v, w)$, called the distinguished triangles in $\mathcal{A}$, subject to the following four axioms:
+\begin{definition}[Triangulated category] An additive category $\mathcal{A}$ is called a {\it triangulated category} if it is equipped with a translation functor and a distinguished family of triangles $(A, B, C, u, v, w)$, called the distinguished triangles in $\mathcal{A}$, subject to the following four axioms: